WirelessIoTSolutions/node-red-contrib-nbiot-connector/README.md

 ## uplink message structure

-sending a message is quit easy.
+sending a message is quiet easy.
 Simply create a json containing the imsi and the message:

     {
        "imsi": 123456789,